What Small Business Owners Need To Know About The Internet?

-The origins of the Internet date back to the late 1960s with the creation of the ARPANET funded by the U.S. Department of Defense.
+The origin of the Internet dates back to the late 1960s with the creation of the ARPANET funded by the U.S. Department of Defense.
 This first workable prototype of the Internet (ARPANET) used packet switching to allow multiple computers to communicate and share time on a single network.
 The Internet was commercialized in the 1980s with adopting adopted protocols such TCP/IP and DNS for the naming of websites (e.g. .edu, .gov, .com, .mil, .org, and .net).
 In 1990 the first web browser WorldWideWeb (not to be confused with the World Wide Web), was invented by Tim Berners-Lee using HTTP and HTML protocols.
-In 2020 there are many top Web Browsers to choose from including Google Chrome, Microsoft Edge, Mozilla Firefox, Opera, Vivaldi, Maxthon Cloud Browser, Torch Browser and many more.
+In 2020 there are many top Web Browsers to choose from including Google Chrome, Microsoft Edge, Mozilla Firefox, Opera, Vivaldi, Maxthon Cloud Browser, Torch Browser, and many more.

 - ARPANET – Advanced Research Projects Agency Network: ARPANET was the first proven wide-area packet-switching communication network to send and receive information in real time regardless of geographical location (distributed control).
 ARPANET was also the first network to implement the TCP/IP protocol suite.

 - TCP/IP – Transmission Control Protocol/Internet Protocol: TCP/IP is a suite of communication protocols (rules and procedures) allowing one computer to talk to another computer via the Internet.
-This is done through compiling packets of data and sending them to right location.
+This is done through compiling packets of data and sending them to the right location.

 - HTTP – Hypertext Transfer Protocol: HTTP is part of the Internet protocol suite that defines the commands and services used to transfer webpage data.
 HTTP defines what actions Web servers and browsers should take in response to various commands.

 - HTML – Hyper Text Markup Language: HTML is basic web publishing language used to create electronic documents (called pages) that are viewed in a web browser on the World Wide Web.
-HTML uses hundreds of different tags to define a layout for web pages that creatively link text, pictures, music, programs, etc. and give instructions to the browser what to do with them.
+HTML uses hundreds of different tags to define a layout for web pages that creatively link text, pictures, music, programs, etc., and give instructions to the browser what to do with them.